sunjycoding/crud-generator/README.md

 # crud-generator
-CRUD generator with Spring Boot and Vue
+CRUD generator build by Spring Boot and Vue